fabric8-analytics/fabric8-analytics-common/docs/developing_running.md

 # Developing Bayesian

-This section is for those interessted in contributing to the development of Bayesian.
-Please read through our [glossary](docs/glossary.md) in case you are not sure about terms used in the docs.
+This section is for those interested in contributing to the development of Bayesian.
+Please read through our [glossary](../docs/glossary.md) in case you are not sure about terms used in the docs.

 ## Running a Local Instance